bhaveshletter/sipl-test/README.md

 ## Development server

 Run `rails s` for a dev server.
-Oepn `http://localhost:3000` in any browser.
+Open `http://localhost:3000` in any browser.